Buying the Wheel · 04 of 05

 How we gathered these figures.

 Every figure on this page is sourced from public records.
-Lobbying in the United States is a legal, constitutionally protected activity.
-This page documents publicly disclosed lobbying expenditures and publicly stated corporate positions.
+Lobbying in the United States is a legal, constitutionally protected activity governed by the Lobbying Disclosure Act.
+Lobbying in Canada is governed by the Lobbying Act (RSC 1985, c 44, 4th Supp.) and recorded in the Office of the Commissioner of Lobbying Registry.
+This page documents publicly disclosed lobbying activity and publicly stated corporate positions in both jurisdictions.
 It does not allege any unlawful conduct by any company or individual.

 Important caveats